raspberrypilearning/pacman-terminal/en/step_3.md

   ```
   wget -O - http://rpf.io/pacmanstart
   ```
+  You will see a lot of text appear in the terminal, this means it is downloading the files to start the treasure hunt.

 + Then, type or copy and paste:
   ```
   bash pacmanstart
   ```

-  You will see a lot of text appear in the terminal, this means it is downloading the files to start the treasure hunt.
+  This will set up the treasure hunt for you.

 + Press `Ctrl l` to clear the terminal

 Next, learn how to navigate the command line so you can start finding and catching ghosts.